 After nearly seven years as an attorney, I finally realized that teaching was my true passion.
 During my almost ten years as a teacher, I have taught a variety of subjects, including English 9, English 11 (American Literature), Ancient World History, American Government, Speech, and Journalism, Media Communication, and Digital Literacy.
 I also enjoyed 14 years of coaching and coordinating SMA's amazing Mock Trial program.

-During the past three years, I embarked on a new journey into instructional technology.
+During the past four years, I embarked on a new journey into instructional technology.
 As SMA's Instructional Tech Coach, I have delved giddily into the world of instructional technology in an effort to serve my students and colleagues.
 And as an adjunct instructor at Concordia University in Portland, I have enjoyed working with pre-service teachers on their skills in educational technology.
 I am an Apple Distinguished Educator (Class of 2017), Apple Learning Specialist, and an Apple Teacher and I love attending and presenting at conferences, and connecting with other educators through Twitter.